jpellizzari/fragorders-docs/docs/2-creating-and-publishing.md

 Click the Submit button to save the Frag Order.
 Note that your Frag Order is still private and only visible to you at this stage.

+### Updating an existing miz file

+You can re-upload a or updated miz file at any time by clicking the <b>Update Mission File</b> button.
+When you upload a new .miz file, your published Frag Order will be automatically updated with the new mission data.
+Frag Orders does not change this file until the "Run Jobs and Download" button is clicked.
+See the [Export a mission file section](./8-export.md) for more information.

 ## Publish options

 To publish your Frag Order for public consumption, navigate to the "Publish" tab of the Frag Order.